This beach is a drawcard for surfers and residents looking to get away from the crowds at better known beaches to the north and south.

 Tugun is a relatively protected long stretch of Gold Coast beach which is part of the World Surfing Reserve.
 With favourable wind conditions and an east or northeast swell, good quality beach breaks can be found along this stretch of coastline but surfers should always assess conditions before paddling out to ensure they are suitable for their level of experience.
 If in doubt, don't paddle out.
 For more information about this surf break, visit our Surfing page.

 To view the facilities available at this beach including accessibility features, use our interactive map.

 Surf up a storm, take the dog for a walk, or sit back and enjoy the stunning view looking north to the Surfers Paradise skyline from the beach.
 Flat Rock Creek runs into the ocean at the northern end of the beach and through a shady park flanked by horsetail she-oaks and sand dunes.
 Flat Rock is a popular beach break among local surfers.

 It's believed that Tugun derived its name from an Indigenous word of unknown dialect meaning 'breaking waves'.
 This historically sleepy southern suburb has transformed into a trendy café and dining scene in recent years but still retains its beach shacks and laid-back vibe.

 Tugun beach is next to parklands that contain toilets, tables, beach showers and shade structures.
-The northern section of Tugun is also in close proximity to a retail commercial area.
-The Tugun to Bilinga Oceanway includes seating, bike racks, path lighting and beach showers.
+The northern section of Tugun is also close to a retail and commercial area, with plenty of cafés and restaurants.
+There is seating, bike racks and path lighting along the oceanway.